 I agreed to look after the bikes while Annie and Orn went gallivanting around the market, they promised me that they’d only be half an hour, but it seemed much longer.
 Then I decided that I’d go for a walk around, believing that I get much further than what they had done.
 The place was crowded with people gosling to get through.
 I bet the walkways were less than a metre wide as I shouldered my way through.

-The fruit stalls had a fantastic panoply of exotic fruits, radiant with colour as the spotlights showed off their coloration of their skins: greens, oranges and reds.
+The fruit stalls had a fantastic panoply of exotic fruits, radiant with colour as the spotlights showed off the colouration of their skins: greens, oranges and reds.
 Any aromas that permeated the air were missed by my senses in the chaos of things.

 The thing that caught me more than any other was the small crabs that were piled up on the counter with yellow and red legs and pincers.